 Such information can assist us in further understanding the reliability of the provided evidence and the study's conclusions.
-First, the first two authors separately read the full text of the paper to find out if the paper contains the aforementioned information.
-Note that a research paper may involve multiple pieces of information.
-In addition, if a paper uses the experiment repetition (i.e., \textit{information 3}), the first two authors further provide the specific number of repetitions.
-Second, we calculate the inter-rater agreement during the independent labeling for each type of information.
-Values of Cohen's Kappa ($\kappa$)~\cite{cohen1960coefficient} are 0.914, 0.897, and 0.865, respectively, meaning a perfect agreement and reliable labeling process~\cite{landis1977measurement}.
-Finally, encountered conflicts are discussed to reach an agreement by the first two authors and the third arbitrator.
+The first two authors separately read the full text of each paper to find out if it reports the aforementioned information.
+Moreover, if a paper reports the experiment repetition, i.e., \textit{criterion (3)}, we also record the specific number of repetitions used in the paper.
+A paper may involve multiple pieces of information, which may result in the percentage of the total number of papers exceeding 100\% when the information is counted.
+The inter-rater agreement values of labeling, measured by Cohen's Kappa ($\kappa$)~\cite{cohen1960coefficient}, are 0.927, 0.914, and 0.893 for each type of information, respectively, indicating perfect agreement and a reliable labeling process~\cite{landis1977measurement}.
+During the labeling process, encountered conflicts are discussed to reach an agreement by the first two authors and the third arbitrator.

-\textbf{Results:} We observe that researchers lack awareness of the variance of serverless function performance.
-Only 40.68\% of the papers use multiple runs when conducting experiments or analyses.
-Specifically, Fig.~\ref{fig:PaperMetric} shows the results of our literature review.
-45.76\% (27 out of 59) of the papers report means or medians.
-Only 28.81\% (17 out of 59) of the papers report statistical variation data (e.g., percentiles).
-In addition, 40.68\% (24 out of 59) of the papers report the number of repetitions they used.
-In other words, nearly 60\% of the papers do not report how many times they repeated the experiments, indicating that either no repetition is performed at all, or a specific number of repetitions is used but this information is omitted in the paper.
-These results indicate that research papers related to serverless computing lack an adequate description of results and awareness of the variance of serverless function performance.